-Open space is an essential part of the character and amenity of a conservation area, whether planned or not.
-It provides the setting for and backdrop to individual buildings and groups of buildings and breaks in the built environment.
-Open space can contribute significantly to views into and out from the conservation area.
-Moffat has a number of areas of open space which provide recreational and visual amenity.
+Open space is an essential part of the character and amenity of a conservation area, whether planned or not, providing the setting for, and backdrop to, individual buildings and groups of buildings and forms breaks in the built environment.
+Moffat has a number of areas of open space which provide both visual and recreational amenity, contributing significantly to views into and out from the conservation area.

-At the north-western end the open area of Hope Johnstone Park has a sports barn, formal outdoor playing surfaces, areas of grass and many mature trees which give a landscaped tone to the wider area of Beechgrove and the Edinburgh Road edges.
+At the north-western end, Hope Johnstone Park and Beechgrove

+Recreation Ground includes open parkland enclosed partly by a stone wall, hedges and railings, with a sports barn, formal outdoor playing surfaces, areas of grass and mature trees which give a landscaped tone to the wider area of Beechgrove and the Edinburgh Road edges.
+The significance of this space has been considered and its importance within the conservation area and to its wiser setting has been recognised.

 On the approaches from the east, the parkland setting of the new academy and one significant smaller recreation ground on the north side of the road provide open settings for parts of the town on the edge of the conservation area.
-In these spaces, or on their boundaries, there are trees in groups which are important locators for the open areas and in contributing to the quality of the open space and the general setting of Moffat.
+In these spaces, or on their boundaries, there are trees in groups which are important locators for the open areas and which contribute to the quality of the open space and the general setting of Moffat.